Coin8Exchange/coin8-openapi/source/en/futures.html.md

 - `Secret Key` Key for encryption of signature authentication

 ## Interface Type
-Coinstore provides users with two interfaces, and you can choose the appropriate way to query the ticker and trade according to your own usage scenarios and preferences.
+Coin8 provides users with two interfaces, and you can choose the appropriate way to query the ticker and trade according to your own usage scenarios and preferences.

 **REST API**